percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 - [EVEREST-1229](https://perconadev.atlassian.net/browse/EVEREST-1229) - For an enhanced user experience, you can now view the backup storage being utilized for both on-demand backups and schedules.

-- [EVEREST-1259](https://perconadev.atlassian.net/browse/EVEREST-1259) - We have set up a rate limiter to restrict the number of requests you can make to the API within a specific time frame.
-On the login page, an error will be thrown if you surpass this limit of requests within the given period.

 ## Bug